OPENDAP/hyrax_regression_tests/README.md

 # Hyrax Regression Tests

-Currently these tests deopend on a Hyrax server running on localhost:8080 to function.
+Currently these tests depend on:
+* A Hyrax server running on localhost:8080
+* The programs `getdap` and `getdap4`

 ## Build